jrast/SublimeSilverstripe/README.md

-silverstripeSublime
+SublimeSilverstripe
 ===================

-Some useful code snippets if you work with Sublime Text 2
+Some useful code snippets if you work with Sublime Text 2!